boazbk/tcs/lec_11_running_time.md

 In the definition of time complexity, we count the number of times a line is _executed_, not the number of lines in the program.
 For example, if a NAND-TM program $P$ has 20 lines, and on some input $x$  it takes a 1,000  iterations of its loop before it halts, then the number of lines executed on this input is 20,000.

-To make this count meaningful, we use the "vanilla" flavors of NAND++ and NAND<<, "unpacking" any syntactic sugar.
-For example, if a NAND-TM program $P$ contains a line with the syntactic sugar  `foo = MACRO(bar)` where `MACRO` is some macro/function that is defined elsewhere using 100 lines of vanilla NAND++, then executing this line counts as executing 100 steps rather than a single one.
+To make this count meaningful, we use the "vanilla" flavors of NAND-TM and NAND<<, "unpacking" any syntactic sugar.
+For example, if a NAND-TM program $P$ contains a line with the syntactic sugar  `foo = MACRO(bar)` where `MACRO` is some macro/function that is defined elsewhere using 100 lines of vanilla NAND-TM, then executing this line counts as executing 100 steps rather than a single one.
 :::

 Unlike the notion of computability, the exact running time can be a function of the model we use.
-However, it turns out that if we only care about "coarse enough" resolution (as will most often be the case) then the choice of the model,  whether it is NAND<<, NAND++, or Turing or RAM machines of various flavors,  does not matter.
+However, it turns out that if we only care about "coarse enough" resolution (as will most often be the case) then the choice of the model,  whether it is NAND<<, NAND-TM, or Turing or RAM machines of various flavors,  does not matter.
 (This is known as the _extended_ Church-Turing Thesis).
 Nevertheless, to be concrete, we will use NAND<< programs as our "default" computational model for measuring time, which is why we say that $F$ is computable in $T(n)$ time without any qualifications, or write $TIME(T(n))$ without any subscript, we mean that this holds with respect to NAND<< machines.

 ::: {.remark title="Why NAND<<?" #whyNANDshiftrem}
-Given that so far we have emphasized NAND++ as our "main" model of computation, the reader might wonder why we use NAND<< as the default yardstick where running time is involved.
+Given that so far we have emphasized NAND-TM as our "main" model of computation, the reader might wonder why we use NAND<< as the default yardstick where running time is involved.
 As we will see, this choice does not make much difference, but NAND<< or _RAM Machines_ correspond more closely to the notion of running time as discussed in algorithms text or the practice of computer science.
 :::

 ### Nice time bounds